tiger2380/Swidly-MVC-Framework/README.md

 </html>
 ```

-To view the demo, switch to the `single_page` theme and set `single_page` to TRUe in the configuration file:
+To view the demo, switch to the `single_page` theme and set `single_page` to true in the configuration file:
 ```php
 return [
     'app' => [